-Zimbabwe in 10 numbers
+10 numbers that tell the story of Zimbabwe

 Estimates of the country's unemployment levels vary wildly.

-The World Bank's modelled estimates based on the International Labour Organisation data puts the figure as low as 5% in 2016, while Zimbabwe's biggest trade union claims the jobless rate was as high as 90% this year.
+The World Bank's modelled estimates, based on International Labour Organisation data, puts the figure as low as 5% in 2016, while Zimbabwe's biggest trade union claimed the jobless rate was as high as 90% last year.

-However, the World Bank's definition only covers those actively "seeking" work.
+However, the World Bank's definition only covers those actively seeking work.
 Many of those not counted may not seek a job despite wanting one because they "view job opportunities as limited, or because they have restricted labour mobility, or face discrimination, or structural, social or cultural barriers".

-The CIA world factbook estimates the rate was 95% in 2009, but says current figures are not known.
+The CIA World Factbook estimates the rate was 95% in 2009, but says current figures are not known.

 89% = adult literacy rate

-Due to large investments in education since independence, Zimbabwe has one of the highest adult literacy rates in Africa, with 89% of the adult population literate, according to World Bank data from 2014.
+Thanks to large investments in education since independence, Zimbabwe has one of the highest adult literacy rates in Africa, with 89% of the adult population literate, according to World Bank data from 2014.

 Almost all women and men aged 15-49 have had at least some primary education, according to the 2015 Zimbabwe Demographic and Health Survey.
 More than 70% of people aged 15-49 have also attended secondary school.